redhat-developer/odo/docs/website/docs/development/devfile.md

 #### Hot Reloading

-`hotReloadCapable` is a special boolean within `exec` that allows you to specify if a framework is "hot reloadable".
+`hotReloadCapable` is a special boolean within an `exec` command that allows you to specify if a command is "hot reloadable".

-If set to `true`, the container won't be restarted as the framework will handle file changes on its own.
+If set to `true`, the command won't be restarted as the framework will handle file changes on its own.

 #### Full Example